SOME HISTORY

 The first site I created was back in 1997, for the English Department at Eastern Kentucky University, where I had my first full-time teaching position.
 I did multiple sites for that department, and then branched out into more student-centered sites.
 I had two popular sites, The World Poetry Audio Library, where students could listen to poems as they read them, and KYLIT, a critical introduction to a number of Kentucky writers.
 The best thing about KYLIT was the fact that I got to work with George Brosi, who is the single greatest compendium of knowledge about Appalachian Lit, and one of the kindest men I've ever met.

 When I came to Georgia Southern in 2007 I created this site for students in my general education classes.
 But it's grown over the years, and now has sections devoted specifically to English majors, as well as areas addressing academic writing, history, mythical, classical and biblical backgrounds, and graduate studies in our field.
-But with this revision (Summer 2023) I've pared it down a bit.
+But with this revision I've pared it down a bit.
 I've gone from over 4,000 files to just over 3,500.
 I've simplified the layout for consistency, and addressed such accessibility and inclusivity issues.

 MY STANDARD INTRO